atreimanis/BERTPosTaggerLV/README.md

 ## Overview

 The model analyzes text and predicts all linguistic feature values for each word in the input.
-It utilizes litlat-bert for generating word embeddings and employs PyTorch for model training and prediction.
+It utilizes litlat-bert for generating word embeddings.
+The word embeddings get passed through an additional BiLSTM layer into linear classification layers.
+PyTorch is employed for model training and prediction.

 ## Usage